ScilifelabDataCentre/pathogens-portal/content/english/pathogens/_index.md

 ---
-title: Emerging pathogens
+title: Outbreaks
 toc: false
 ---

-Our **Emerging pathogens** section is dedicated to bringing you the latest information on new and emerging pathogens.
-Each page will be dedicated to the data/tools/publications available for a given pathogen.
-You are also able to submit announcements, which you can use to alert others of useful resources.
-Please note that, due to the necessarily fast-paced nature of work related to emerging pathogens, that much of the work detailed on these pages may not have been subject to *peer review*.
-Further, pages may be subject to frequent change as more information becomes available.
+This section is dedicated outbreaks affecting Sweden.
+The pages contain information on ongoing outbreaks, and are updated as information becomes available.
+Where appropriate, more resources will also be added elsewhere on the portal.

 ### Current Outbreaks